ngrok/ngrok-docs/docs/integrations/tiktok/webhooks.md

 This is a quick step to add extra protection to your application.

-1. Access [TikTok Develper Portal](https://developers.tiktok.com/) and sign in using your TikTok account.
+1. Access the [TikTok Developer Portal](https://developers.tiktok.com/) and sign in using your TikTok account.

 1. On the **Manage apps** page, click your app tile, click the eye icon to reveal the **Client secret** value, and then copy this value.

-1. Restart your ngrok agent by running the command, replacing `{your webhook secret}` with the value you have copied before:
+1. Restart your ngrok agent by running the command, replacing `{your webhook secret}` with the value you copied before:
     ```bash
     ngrok http 3000 --verify-webhook tiktok --verify-webhook-secret {your webhook secret}
     ```